NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Pick Up The Pace.md

 **Prerequisites** Constitution +2
 * * *
 You lead by example and can help others push themselves beyond their normal limits.
-When [[Actions/Hustle|Hustling]] in a group during exploration mode, your group can Hustle for up to 20 additional minutes, to a maximum of the amount of time the character with the highest Constitution modifier could Hustle alone.
+When Hustling in a group during exploration mode, your group can Hustle for as long as the member who could Hustle longest on their own.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*